NEW! Version 1.9 released on October 27, 2017

-JXRay is an offline heap analyzer for Java.
-It takes a binary heap dump, analyses it and produces a text report.
+JXRay is an offline heap analysis tool for Java.
+It takes a binary heap dump, analyses it and produces a report in rich HTML format.
 Here are the main advantages of JXRay:

 Detecting common problems right away.
-Most profilers leave data interpretation up to you.
-In contrast, JXRay analyzes the heap dump upfront for many known memory problems.
-Your heap dump is checked for memory leaks and numerous other common data inefficiencies (data duplication, suboptimal use of data structures, etc.).
+JXRay analyzes the heap upfront for many known memory problems.
+The dump is checked for memory leaks and numerous other data inefficiencies (data duplication, suboptimal use of data structures, etc.).
+This is especially relevant for Android applications, where memory is tight.
 All significant problems are highlighted, and you see them immediately.

 Knowledge of internals.
-JXRay has knowledge of implementation details of most of the common Java and Scala collections: maps (e.g. java.util.HashMap), lists (e.g. java.util.ArrayList) etc. That allows it to accurately calculate how much memory your data (workload) takes and how much is the implementation of collections themselves.
-In certain cases, e.g. when you allocate a large number of ArrayLists with just 1-2 elements in each, their overhead can be surprisingly high!
+JXRay has knowledge of implementation details of most of the common Java and Scala collections: maps (e.g. java.util.HashMap), lists (e.g. java.util.ArrayList) etc. That makes it possible to present results in a compact form, omitting the unnecessary collection implementation details.
+Also the tool accurately calculates how much memory is taken by the implementation of collections themselves.

 No-frills tool.
-While it may seem counterintuitive, the fact that JXRay has no GUI and produces a simple text report, has clear advantages.
-You can easily run the tool on any machine, including big "headless" machines running in the cloud.
-And once the report is generated, you can look at it anywhere at any time, send it by e-mail, attach to a JIRA ticket, share on the wiki, etc. The information is easily searchable and its intuitive presentation makes it easy to understand by anyone.
+While it may seem counterintuitive, the fact that JXRay has no GUI and produces a semi-static HTML report, has clear advantages.
+You can easily run the tool on any machine, including big "headless" machines in the cloud.
+And once the report is generated, you can look at it anywhere at any time, send it by e-mail, attach to a JIRA ticket, share on the wiki, etc.

 Battle-tested.
 JXRay has been used to identify and fix many real performance problems.
 Some of them were in Apache open source projects.